Proceedings, Debates of the U.S. Congress

 House of Representatives

-Reports Filed: Reports were filed today as follows:
+Reports Filed: There were no reports filed today.

-Senate Messages: Messages received from the Senate today appears on page H2967.
+Senate Message: Message received from the Senate by the Clerk and subsequently presented to the House today appears on page H4309.

 No joint committee meetings were held.